wuyichen24/system-design-knowledge/components/message_queue/Message_Queue.md

    - Multiple routing mechanisms
    - Low complexity and flat learning curve
    - Lightweight
+   - For medium or smaller companies
 - Choose *Kafka* if
    - Higher throughput
    - Persistence of messages
+   - For large companies

 ## Common problems and solutions
 ### How to guarantee message order